August 26, 2019 Michael Mayday

 So, what, exactly, is changing in the industry?
 Here’s a brief recap of what we found:

-When it comes down to it, life sciences’ end goal is all about helping the patient.
+Life science aims to help patients.
 And, with advances in technology and digital tools, the patient is now in a better position than they’ve ever been before.
 For example, health care practitioners have more immediate access to information on new prescriptions, treatment plans and disease-management tools that they can share with patients.

 Still, there is room for improvement.
 A recent Accenture study found there’s a sizable communications gap between service providers, health care practitioners and patients about these new services.
 According to the study, roughly half of the HCPs who learn of new patient services say they only hear about them from sales representatives or other digital channels a quarter of the time.

-Third, Digital is also Giving Life Sciences a Great Opportunity
+Third, Digital Provides Life Science Professionals With a Great Opportunity

 But it isn’t all doom and gloom.
 Established life sciences organizations of all stripes have a great opportunity to use digital innovations to accentuate their strengths and improve upon their weaknesses.